Skip to main content

 Billions of dollars are pouring into this space, funding longevity companies to identify a strategy to translate this finding to a therapy that would lead to a regenerative outcome in humans.
 Most of these players are still working on problems one and two without having figured out how they will even address three.

 Billions have been spent pursuing these routes with the primary metric of success being how many tens of thousands of inputs have been screened in what period of time, indicating progress in churning through this space.
+If we take the net set of possible transcription factors or chemical combinations required to achieve anything here, how big is the space?
+The answer is staggering large and somewhere between completely unfeasible and physically impossible.3

 There are 2 takeaways here:

-- This approach only works by editing the embryo at birth to have this special circuit.
+1. This approach only works by editing the embryo at birth to have this special circuit.
 Sorry everyone already alive! and

-- In order to scale this to something that works in every tissue type, much, much more complex gene circuit engineering would need to be figured out so that every different tissue type in the body has this on-off switch to be triggered by a different benign chemical.
+2. In order to scale this to something that works in every tissue type, much, much more complex gene circuit engineering would need to be figured out so that every different tissue type in the body has this on-off switch to be triggered by a different benign chemical.

 Now set gene editing aside.
-In the event a perfect set of compounds that could reprogram cells partially was found, the same problem would occur because when consuming a drug orally, it will first go the the liver where it will be processed before diffusing to the rest of the body, leading to the same core issue, fast reprogramming tissue fails before others begin to see benefits.
+In the event a perfect set of compounds that could reprogram cells partially was found, the same problem would occur because when consuming a drug orally, it will first go the the liver where it will be processed before diffusing to the rest of the body, leading to the same core issue: fast reprogramming tissue fails before others begin to see benefits.
 Not to mention the ability for the drug to cross the blood brain barrier to reprogram neurons at all and other issues like this for hard-to-reach cells in the body.

 Enough talk about problems.

-From here on out when I say ‘bioelectricity’, what I mean by this is changes in the underlying concentrations of ions like sodium(Na+), potassium(K+), calcium(Ca+) among others, but these 3 make up the majority of the charge-carrying ions in the body that affect cellular membrane potential.
+When we say ‘bioelectricity,’ we’re referring to changes in the concentrations of ions like sodium (Na+), potassium (K+), and calcium (Ca2+).
+These three ions carry most of the electrical charge that determines cellular membrane potential.
 As these ions move in and out of cells, this changes the voltage of the cell itself in a more positively or negatively charged direction.

 In looking at the membrane potential of a cell, it is sort of like looking at the temperature of a room.
-Because it is very hard to image all of the underlying thermodynamic reactions in air that might give rise to, say, 70 degrees F, we can measure this single metric using simpler tools to infer underlying behaviors as much as is required to create control systems.
+Because it is very hard to image all of the underlying thermodynamics in air that might give rise to, say, 70 degrees F, we can measure this single metric using simpler tools to infer underlying behaviors as much as is required to create control systems.

 In the same vein, because it is very hard to see all the underlying ionic movements that give rise to a membrane potential of 70mV on a cell, we can look at just this to infer those movements well enough to create our control systems.